 The main symptoms of an exhaust leak include:

 - Low Engine Performance

 - Failed emission test

-If you suspect that your exhaust has started to leak fumes, take a look through our list below and see if you can diagnose the problem.
+While these are not all possible signs, it’s a good start.
+If you suspect that your exhaust has started to leak fumes, take a look through the list below and see if you can diagnose the problem.

-Here is a more detailed list of the top 6 symptoms of a leaking exhaust system.
+Here is a more detailed list of the signs of a leaking exhaust to look for:

 The first symptom that you will notice when you have an exhaust leak is that your car will probably sound louder than usual.

 You will find one or two mufflers that are heavily reducing the engine sound on your exhaust pipe.